milo-trujillo/Discordia/README.md

 History
 -------

-This project started as a highschool compsci project, which archived at [csChatServ.](https://github.com/milo-trujillo/csChatServ)
+This project started as a highschool compsci project, which is archived at [csChatServ.](https://github.com/milo-trujillo/csChatServ)